 It was Boston's eighth trade since the end of the 1965 season.
-In 1964, manager Billy Herman had vowed, "If I am ever made manager of this team and we have a losing club, I promise you one thing: We'll lose with new faces."1
+In 1964 Billy Herman, about to become the Red Sox manager, had vowed, "If I am ever made manager of this team and we have a losing club, I promise you one thing: We'll lose with new faces."1

 Tartabull was one of the fastest baserunners in the league, but during the three seasons he spent in Boston, he played in the shadows of Carl Yastrzemski, Tony Conigliaro, and Reggie Smith.
 He would be best remembered in New England for a throw to home plate in a crucial game during the late-season pennant race of 1967.

 José Milages Tartabull Guzman was born on November 27, 1938, at Cienfuegos, Las Villas, Cuba.
 He excelled at track and baseball during his school years, and attended La Universidad de San Lorenzo.
 "I tried all the other games," he said in a Boston Globe interview in 1967, "soccer, basketball, track.
 Don't really care too much for them.
 The kids in Cienfuegos used to make their own gloves from two pieces of leather, some thread and some rope, and bind up beaten-up old baseballs with tape.
 They'd nail together broken bats to keep them in service."2